ayuthmang/tstat-docker/README.md

 ## License

 Tstat is provided under the GPL software license and made available for free for personal and research usage.
 If you plan to use it for commercial usage, [you should go to their homepage](http://tstat.polito.it/software.php).

+## Special Thanks

+Thanks for https://hub.docker.com/r/andreyferriyan/tstat/ for make this fullfilled.